hbctraining/scRNA-seq_online/lessons/06_integration.md

 **Why is it important the cells of the same cell type cluster together?**

-We want to identify the _**cell types**_ present in all samples/conditions/modalities, and to determine the cell types present in our data, we need to explore the genes differentially expressed between our clusters.
-If we have our control T cells in one cluster and our stimulated T cells in another cluster, when we try to find genes enriched among T cells, we will return a lot of genes that are markers for T cells, as well as, genes related to differences between treatment and control.
-These may be difficult to tease apart, making cell type identification more difficult.
-If we have all cells of the same cell type in the same cluster, it can also aid in our identification of cell types by identifying the *conserved* genes differentially expressed between clusters.
-In addition, if you want to perform any downstream analysis on these T cells (e.g. DE analysis between control/treatment, ligand-receptor analysis, etc.) it is generally important that the cells of the same cell types are present in the same clusters.
+We want to identify  _**cell types which are present in all samples/conditions/modalities**_ within our dataset, and therefore would like to observe a representation of cells from both samples/conditions/modalities in every cluster.
+This will enable more interpretable results downstream (i.e. DE analysis, ligand-receptor analysis.

 In this lesson, we will cover the integration of our samples across conditions, which is adapted from the [Seurat v3 Guided Integration Tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html).